Clement-Cabriel/Evb-SMLM/README.md

 --- Code user guide for 'Localization_eventbased_blinking.py':

-* Important: This code may use the raw data reader provided by Metavision (for .raw files only, not necessary for .npy files).
-Therefore, it requires installing the Metavision Essentials package available here: https://www.prophesee.ai/metavision-intelligence-essentials-download/
-  We used Metavision Essentials 2.3.0, which runs only with Python 3.7 or higher.
-Newer versions of Metavision Essentials may work.
 * Usage: download the repository and unzip it, unzip the datasets, set the parameters and run the code
 * Recommended test dataset: 'AF647_tubulin.zip'
 * Input: Events .raw file or events .npy file: (columns) 'x': x position (in pix), 'y': y position (in pix), 'p': event polarity, 't': timestamp (in us)